 Google Play and the Google Play logo are trademarks of Google LLC

-Use gloves, hold the strip in the corner and pull of the strip.
+Use gloves to avoid touching the strips with fingers.
+Hold the strip in the corner and pull of the strip.
 The strip is self-adhesive and must be put onto a white surface to avoid shine through from the background.
-Don’t touch the strips without gloves!

 Remark: The strips should be stored in the fridge to ensure measuring quality over life time.
 During transport use the thermo bag.

 There are quite a lot of factors influencing the measuring.
-Most important are electrical power, distance to UV unit, light spectrum, machine speed and shape resp. color of underground (curved – flat, dark - light).
+Most important are electrical power, distance to light source, light spectrum, machine speed and shape resp. color of underground (curved – flat, dark - light).
+Since the light source is finite, there is a drop towards the ends.

 Recommendation: Respect the warming up time of minimum 5 minutes for the whole unit before measuring and ensure consistent measuring conditions.
-In sheet fed printing we recommend to run 100 sheets before measuring and to use 3 strips (left, center, right) to cover the printing format.
+Each light source must be measured individually.
+In sheet fed printing we recommend to run 100 sheets before measuring and always measuring at the same positions.

 Position the stick on the strip, ensure no overlapping and touch the key measuring within the app (not the hardware button).
 The app allows up to 5 measurements (after repositioning) for each strip.
 After completion of the desired number of measurements a mean value is automatically calculated.
 We do recommend minimum 2 measurements.